Global Health Corporate Champions 2017

 How many corporations have Global Pro Bono Programs?

 There are more than 27 corporations implementing various GPB program models including executive programs, virtual programs, fellowships, and locally based team programs.
 These corporations include JPMC, Merck, Dow Chemical, SAP, IBM, Medtronic, FedEx, GSK, and PepsiCo, among others.

 Why contribute expertise?

-Traditional corporate social responsibility contributed to global development with dollars, while Global Pro Bono contributes with expertise—transferring critical skills and knowledge that is often unattainable on the local market.
+Traditional corporate social responsibility contributes to global development with dollars, while Global Pro Bono contributes with expertise—transferring critical skills and knowledge that is often unattainable in the local market.